-I often to find it hard to be creative come january - maybe it’s that my body is tired and my mind needs a winter hibernation.
-Maybe it's that I'm simply bummed that the holidays are over and I no longer get to justifiably keep a pine tree in my home and sparkling lights around my house.
-Or maybe, its rooted in fear.
-Another year has ended, so it is hard not to over analyze the list of failures or the list you just “didn't get to yet”.
+I often find it hard to be creative come January.
+Maybe it’s that my body is tired and my mind needs a winter hibernation?
+Maybe it's that I'm simply bummed that the holidays are over and I no longer get to keep a fir tree in my home and sparkling lights around my house?
+Or maybe, its rooted in fear?
+Another year has ended, so it’s hard not to over analyze the list of failures or the list you just “didn't get to yet”.
 Whatever you may think it is - it most likely is a mixture of it all - a mental chaos that ultimately exhausts your body and consumes your creative juices.

-Take the timeout of the busy-ness to reflect inward and create beautiful moments for yourself - will then reward you with inspiration.
+If you take the time out of the busyness - to reflect inward and create beautiful moments for yourself - then you will be rewarded with inspiration.
 A lot of times, some of my best art directing and photography appears randomly out of what I chose to do that day.
-It wasn’t overly planned - it just naturally happened, because I was already living a life that was so inspiring, I didn’t need to work hard to capture it.
+It wasn’t overly planned - it just naturally happened, because I was being present.
+I didn’t need to work hard to create it.

 So instead of getting in a funk this winter - I’m going to be more intentional and give myself some time and grace to reset for another year.
-I need to just remind myself to have patience - and live the lifestyle I believe in and the creativity will appear.
-I have been spending my mornings surround myself with beauty - meditating and reading Guillaume Wolf’s You are a Circle + You are a Message.
+I need to just remind myself to have patience - be present to the the new season and the creativity will appear.
+I have been spending my mornings surrounding myself with beauty - meditating and reading Guillaume Wolf’s You are a Circle and You are a Message.
 Both books are formulated as poems and meditations for the creative mind.
 They are merely reminders that everything I need is already within me.
 I just have to stimulate the right energies.

-A lot of people ask me what a lifestyle company is - and it is simply this - my discoveries on how to live a healthy creative life- all the elements right here , priced together by my and my community.
+A lot of people ask me what a lifestyle company is - and it is simply this - my discoveries on how to live a healthy creative life- all the elements right here, pieced together by me and my community.